EllaBrands/stanDev/Consolidated-Output-for-Sample,-Optimize,-ADVI,-and-Diagnose.md

 In general there are four "writers":

-- Info writer: key:value for per-run stuff, configuration and other single values (e.g.-adapted step size).
+- Info writer: key:value for per-run stuff, configuration and other single values (e.g.-adapted step size) always output complete configuration, is a bug otherwise, should be usable for reproducing a run, is a bug otherwise
-- Progress writer: key-value with log level for progress messages
+- Progress writer: key-value with log level for progress messages, respects log4j log levels
 - Output writer: csv-style output file, estimates and related diagnostic quantities
-- Diagnostic writer: csv-style diagnostic file, internal versions of parameters and related diagnostic quantities
+- Diagnostic writer: csv-style diagnostic file, internal versions of parameters and related diagnostic quantities, potentially respects log4j log levels

 ## *PROPOSED* HMC Output